-Enforcement of the functions of the Japanese general headquarters
+Enhancement of the functions of the Japanese general headquarters

 Structural reforms to Japanese R&D have been studied in various ways.
-For instance, as part of the enforcement of the functions of the general headquarters for Japanese R&D, the establishment of a new organization has been considered which is tentatively called “The Institute of Japan Medical Research and Development.”
+For instance, as part of the enhancement of the functions of the general headquarters for Japanese R&D, the establishment of a new organization has been considered which is tentatively called “The Institute of Japan Medical Research and Development.”
 Bringing in new programs has also been considered, including a program dedicated to achieving strategic innovation and another for the promotion of novel R&D devoted to encouraging collaboration between government agencies and innovative R&D. As regards the roles of R&D institutes, these have been reviewed with the view to maximizing research outcomes.
 I hope that these reform approaches will lead to creating a new future.

 R&D in health and medicine is inextricably linked with R&D in other areas such as new materials and information & communication technology.
 The reverse is also true.
 In this context, I think the collaboration between “The Institute of Japan Medical Research and Development” and JST is essential.
 We will also strive to strengthen ties with the Council for Science and Technology Policy as well as other government agencies in a variety of areas, including energy & environment, disaster prevention and social system, and will link these ties with Japan’s strategies for the growth and rebuilding of a safe and secure nation.